0rphon/dynerr/README.md

 \
 there are also some simple macros to help with lazy logging\
 log! will log an event to event.log\
-lodgged_panic! will log an event to event.log then panic
+logged_panic! will log an event to event.log then panic